DavidVentura/webextension-adblocker/README.md

 [here](https://lists.webkit.org/pipermail/webkit-gtk/2013-March/001395.html).
 You need to build a WebExtension shared object, which it'll load at runtime and *that* can process / reject requests.

+This should block all sub-domains from blocked domains, basically `doubleclick.net` should block `pubads.g.doubleclick.net`.

 Copy-pasted everything from